atakane33/qr-maker/README.md

 # qr-maker
-qr image maker in python
+qr image maker in python by using qrcode library